voxel51/eta/README.md

 | No CUDA            | `tensorflow~=1.15`           |

 > Note that ETA also supports TensorFlow 2.X.
 The only problems you may face
-> are when trying to run inference with
+> when using ETA with TensorFlow 2 are when trying to run inference with
 > [ETA models](https://github.com/voxel51/eta/blob/develop/eta/models/manifest.json)
 > that only support TensorFlow 1.
 A notable case here are TF-slim models.
 In
 > such cases, you should see an informative error message alerting you of the